Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Other relations between spherical roots and colors

-In other words $P/H$ has exactly one $B$-stable prime divisor different from $E$, namely $F$.
 Let us assume in addition that $\Sigma_L(P/H)=\varnothing$.
-By Lemma~\ref{lemma:affine} the homogeneous space $P/H$ occurs in Example~\ref{ex:CpCn} as the case of the spherical $L$-module $M\oplus\CC$ with $M$ of dimension $>1$.
+By Lemma~\ref{lemma:affine} the group $H$ contains a Levi subgroup of $P$ (we may assume it is $L$) and the homogeneous space $P/H\cong P^u/H^u$ occurs in Example~\ref{ex:CpCn} as the case of the spherical $L$-module $M\oplus\CC$ with $M$ irreducible of dimension $>1$.
 Thanks to Example~\ref{ex:CpCn}, one of the spherical roots of $P/H$ is the highest weight of $M^*$, and it takes value $0$ on $\rho(E)$ and $1$ on $\rho(F)$.
 Only $\sigma$ can be this spherical root, in particular